 To promote positive friendships, we may use a 'circle of friends' or 'circle time' involving the whole class.
-Some pupils may benefit from SEAL and Lego groups or one to one intervention from trained staff.
-We run a Student Hub during some lunch times, where pupils can drop-in and discuss issues bothering the, for example difficulties with friendships or anxiety over work.
+Some pupils may benefit from Social skills and Lego groups or one to one intervention from trained staff.
+We have run a Student Hub during some lunch times, where pupils can drop-in and discuss issues bothering them, for example difficulties with friendships or anxiety over work.

 For some children with social communication difficulties the SCERTS Framework (Social Communication, Emotional Regulation and Transactional Support) is used to assess children's' skills at self regulating emotion, or accepting mutual regulation.
 Next step targets are set and the framework helps to review progress against these.
 Additional transactional or sensory support may be trialled and offered if necessary.
-School may also seek advice and support from external agencies, such as Educational Psychologist, CAMHS, or school nurse team, if necessary.